Kaltsoon/data-management-and-databases/slides/04-sql-queries/sql-queries.md

 # Select distinct

 - We can also define a _group columns_ that needs to distinct in the result table
-- For example, _what are the courses teached by each teacher?_
+- For example, _"what are the courses teached by each teacher?"_

 ```sql
 -- group of teacher_number and course_code